seancrowe/GraFxJourney_PublisherIntro/03_Integration_Workflow/README.md

 Type in a username and password, and press _Login_, the page will reload and you will see an error message: "No store found."

 Great!
 This is exactly what we wanted to happen.
+Don't forget to `ctrl` + `c` to terminate the node process before moving onto the next section.

 <br/>